Ever wonder how some people just enter a market and take over the established competitors, even if they have less experience and qualifications?

 A well-crafted pitch is a promise of full and remarkable solution to be delivered.

 It’s the primary reason a prospect should buy from you.

 In a nutshell, a well-crafted pitch is:

 - a clear statement that explains how your product solves customers’ problems or improves their situation (relevancy),

 - delivers specific benefits (quantified value/outcome),

 - tells the ideal customer why they should buy from you and not from the competition (unique differentiation).

-People don’t buy products and services.
-They buy outcomes.
+You see, people don’t buy products and services.
+They buy outcomes/results.